yvonen-s/tw-us-nationid/README.md

 The U.S. is statutorily committed to providing Taiwan with arms for its national defense under the Taiwan Relations Act of 1979, though they have refused to formally acknowledge Taiwan as a sovereign nation.
 Bills proposing additional, explicit military aid committments to Taiwan are currently active in the U.S. federal legislature (e.g. Taiwan Defense Act, Arm Taiwan Act of 2021).
 U.S. support of Taiwan can be viewed as part of an overall foreign policy mission to support democratic governance over authoritative regimes.

-This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data and the third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:
+This project uses Taiwanese Election and Democratization polling data, public U.S. federal government military spending data, third party Taiwanese opinion surveys and a third party Polity Score metric for assessing democratic/autocratic governance to explore the following questions:

-- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of Cross-strait relations and national defense** and the **urgency of these issues** changed over time?
+- How have Taiwanese people's political attitudes towards **Cross-strait relations** (specifically, declaring indepence vs. pursuing reunification), **government handling of Cross-strait relations and national defense** the **urgency of these issues** changed over time?
-- How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the trends in Taiwanese political attitudes?
+- How has the amount of **U.S. military aid to Taiwan** changed over time, and how does this compare to the above trends in Taiwanese political attitudes?
+How do they compare to trends in Taiwanese people's **attitudes towards the U.S.**?
 - _(may remove this component, data results are not looking interesting rn)_ Do these trends in Taiwanese political attitudes have any relation to the **development of Taiwanese democratic governance** and/or changes in its **diplomatic alliancess**?

 Note: Taiwan's primary (pretty much only) national defense concern is potential Chinese invasion, which is why it is closely associated to Cross-strait relations.
 It maintains a defensive military with questionability capability and limited active recruits despite mandatory conscription terms.
 The U.S. is Taiwan's primary source of military aid.